s-b-t/ascii-images/README.md

 *Please Note: This program is still in its BETA/WIP stage.*

-This program is meant showcase how creative you can be right in your terminal.
-It converts any image located in your project into ASCII art.
+This program is meant to showcase how creative you can be right in your terminal.
+Each pixel of the user's desired image directly corresponds to an ASCII character and the program is designed to print out the exact representation of the desired image in ASCII characters.

 First, go to your terminal and navigate (using 'list' ```ls```, 'change directory' ```cd```, and 'back one directory' ```cd ..``` commands) to a suitable directory where you can save this program to.